Group Online Tuition (6 MAX)

 By using context-based and transformative pedagogies, based on the teacher's years-long research of alternative ways of producing knowledge and change, this course will be structured in a participatory methodology, where challenging world views and exchange of ideas will be strongly encouraged, along with the effective provision of all the necessary linguistic tools to do so.

+No prior knowledge of French is needed.
 This course is taught in 10 sessions.
 The Learning Co-op offers an interactive online opportunity through diverse virtual engagement methods.
-The course starts on Tuesday 12 January and sessions run from 6 pm till 7 pm.
+The course starts on Monday 17 April and sessions run from 5:30 pm till 6:30 pm BST.